United States: Subdivisions

 Territories of the United States include American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.

-In the U.S. federal system, sovereign powers are shared between three levels of government specified in the Constitution: the national government, the states, and Indian tribes.
+In the U.S. federal system, sovereign powers are shared between three levels of government specified in the Constitution: the federal government, the states, and Indian tribes.
 The U.S. also asserts sovereignty over five permanently inhabited territories: American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.

 Residents of the 50 states are governed by their elected state government, under state constitutions compatible with the national constitution, and by elected local governments that are administrative divisions of a state.
-States are subdivided into counties or county equivalents, and (except for Hawaii) further divided into municipalities, each administered by elected representatives.
+States are subdivided into counties or county equivalents, which (except in Hawaii) can permit the formation of independent municipalities administered by their own elected representatives.
 The District of Columbia is a federal district containing the U.S. capital, Washington, D.C.
 The federal district is an administrative division of the federal government.

-Map of 326 Indian reservations in the United States; 231 recognized Alaska Native tribes are not shown.
+Map of the 326 Indian reservations in the United States; 231 recognized Alaska Native tribes are not shown.

-Indian country is made up of 574 federally recognized tribes and 326 Indian reservations.
-They hold a government-to-government relationship with the U.S. federal government in Washington and are legally defined as domestic dependent nations with inherent tribal sovereignty rights.
+As of January 2026, there were 575 federally recognized tribes.
+There are approximately 326 Indian reservations.
+The tribes hold a government-to-government relationship with the U.S. federal government in Washington and are legally defined as domestic dependent nations with inherent tribal sovereignty rights.

 In addition to the five major territories, the U.S. also asserts sovereignty over the United States Minor Outlying Islands in the Pacific Ocean and the Caribbean.
 The seven undisputed islands without permanent populations are Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Midway Atoll, and Palmyra Atoll.
 U.S. sovereignty over the unpopulated Bajo Nuevo Bank, Navassa Island, Serranilla Bank, and Wake Island is disputed.

 Political parties

 States and territories by partisan control, as of February 2025:

 The Constitution is silent on political parties.
 However, they developed independently in the 18th century with the Federalist and Anti-Federalist parties.
 Since then, the United States has operated as a de facto two-party system, though the parties have changed over time.

 Since the mid-19th century, the two main national parties have been the Democratic Party and the Republican Party.
-The former is perceived as relatively liberal in its political platform while the latter is perceived as relatively conservative in its platform.
+The Democratic Party is generally described as sitting on the center to center-left of the political spectrum, with a platform rooted in modern American liberalism, while the Republican Party is generally described as right-wing, with a platform rooted in American conservatism.
+Since the 2010s, a number of political scientists have characterized the Republican Party as having shifted toward right-wing populism and nationalism, with some comparative political studies classifying it as a far-right party.
+Surveys have also found that Democrats have become more consistently liberal and Republicans more consistently conservative, reducing ideological overlap between the two parties.